gitwildpig/FPRC/README.md

 	![VS installer](./docimg/VS_installer.png)

-	Once successfully run, please check the appropriate boxes as shown below, then click "Install" in the bottom right corner and wait for it to finish.
+	Then, check the appropriate boxes as shown below, click "Install" in the bottom right corner and wait for it to finish.

 	![vs Build](./docimg/vs_Build.png)